NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Debilitating Shot.md

 Aiming for a weak point, you impede your foe with a precise shot.
 Make a ranged weapon Strike.
-If it hits and deals damage, the target is [[Conditions/Slowed|Slowed 1]] until the end of its next turn.
+If it hits and deals damage, the target is [[Slowed|Slowed 1]] until the end of its next turn.

 *Source: Pathfinder Player Core*
 *ORC*